riley0122/numworks_doom/docs/CONTRIBUTING.md

 1. You added documentation to undocumented functions: `$ git commit -m 'CHORE: added comments to functionName in file.cpp'`
 2. You added functions that handle 3D rotation: `$ git commit -m 'FEAT: added rotateZ; added roatateY; added rotateX'`

+## Functions, Classes, etc.

+Functions are named in camelCase and must be at least slightly descriptive of what it does.
+We prefer to use the single responsibility principle, this means that one function does one thing.
+This is not a requirement more so a preference.